Some links in this post may be affiliate links

 To avoid shocking this tropical plant which can result in reduced growth, water the Coral Bells with tepid water (water that is at room temperature).

-Do not feed the plant during the cold season as the plant is in the dormant stage and feeding at this time can lead to fertilizer burn and death of the plant.
+Feed Trailing Kalanchoe with a phosphorous-rich, water-soluble fertilizer every 2 weeks when the plant during the growing period to promote flowering.
+Do not feed in the cold season as the plant is in the dormant stage and feeding at this time can lead to fertilizer burn and death of the plant.

+Repot Trailing Kalanchoe every year after the rest period (cold season).
+Use a clay pot one size larger than the current one.
 Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease and eventual loss of the plant.
-Check out these Flower Pots with Multi Mesh Drainage Holes on Amazon.
+Do not repot a plant that is in flower as the repotting shock can shorten the flowering period.
+Take a look at these pots with multi mesh drainage holes on Amazon.

-Pruning Trailing Kalanchoe involves removal of dead flowers to maintain the plant clean and neat.
+Pruning Trailing Kalanchoe involves removal of dead flowers to maintain the plant tidy.
 Prune the tops after flowering is over and place the pot in a shaded place.
+Keep the soil almost dry for a month and then position the plant in a spot with bright light and water normally.
+Doing this will initiate more flowering.

 Trailing Kalanchoe is a short day plant.
 This means that it requires a rest period of short days for 6 weeks to hasten flower bud formation.